davidstrauss/desktop-configuration/README.md

 When there's an issue, we can narrow the problem down to an individual component or connection.

-* Test that the GPG agent is running and accessible (aften an attempt at use):
+* Test that the GPG agent is running and accessible (after an attempt at use):

        systemctl --user status gpg-agent.service
        ls -l $SSH_AUTH_SOCK